lanterndata/docs/010-develop/060-indexing.md

 default: 64
 ```

 The size of the dynamic list for the nearest neighbors (used during search).
-Higher `ef` leads to more accurate but slower search. (this parameter is also controlled via seesion based `hnsw.ef` variable)
+Higher `ef` leads to more accurate but slower search. (this parameter is also controlled via seesion based `lantern_hnsw.ef` variable)

 Maximum allowed value for `ef` is 400

-This parameter is also controlled via session based `hnsw.ef` variable, which has precedence over this parameter.
+This parameter is also controlled via session based `lantern_hnsw.ef` variable, which has precedence over this parameter.
 It can be set by running `SET hnsw.ef=128` before the query.

 ---